Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Your technical skills are the abilities that you need to do any specific job — e.g., qualitative data analysis for a sociology researcher.

-As academic work is highly specialised, you will have already developed various technical skills by this point in your academic career.
-These skills will be particularly valuable if the position you’re applying for involves hands-on research.
+As academic work is highly specialised, the person reading your CV needs to see that you have the right technical skills for the role — especially if the position you’re applying for involves hands-on research.

-A well-organised technical skills section might look like this:
+A well-organised technical skills section on an academic CV might look like this:

 11. Additional qualifications

-Use this optional section to include any notable qualifications that you didn’t include in the previous sections.
-As with previous CV sections, you should include:
+Use this optional section to add any notable qualifications that you didn’t place in the previous sections.
+As with previous academic CV sections, you should include the:

 12. References